huskyroboticsteam/Resurgence/README.md

 `make -j$(nproc)`

-Otherwise you can specify just the specific executable you would like to run, e.g. `make RoverSim`.
+Otherwise you can specify just the specific executable you would like to run, e.g. `make Rover`.
 (You can still use the `-j` flag to parallelize the build.)

 To run our unit tests, run `make tests` and then execute `./tests`.